 The deliverable is structured as follows.
 Section 2 describes background concepts and other work related to the following sections.
-In Section 3, the overall architecture and goals of the developed components are described.
-Thereafter, Section 4 presents the MEDINA approach to evaluate assessment results, aggregating them into a certification tree.
-Next, the risks that evidences and assessment results are exposed to are analysed in Section 5, laying the groundwork for the implementation of the MEDINA Evidence Trustworthiness Management System.
-Section 6 then presents the approach and current status of the life-cycle management and the SSI Framework.
+In section 3, the overall architecture and goals of the developed components are described.
+Next, the risks that evidence and assessment results are exposed to are analysed in section 4, laying the groundwork for the implementation of a MEDINA Evidence Trustworthiness Management System.
+Thereafter, section 5 presents the MEDINA approach to evaluate assessment results, aggregating them into a certification tree.
+Section 6 then presents the approach and implementation of the Life-cycle management and the SSI Framework components.
 Section 7 concludes the deliverable.

-1.3 Updates from D4.1
+1.3 Updates from D4.2